learn-co-curriculum/environment-mac-os-catalina-optional-setup/README.md

 This tool helps you visualize and interact with database tables, which will be helpful as you learn SQL.

-### Install Postgres
+### Install Postico for PostgreSQL

-The default database that Rails uses is SQLite but you may find you need other database management systems as you build out and deploy projects.
-One common relational database management system is PostgreSQL.
-PostgreSQL is necessary in certain situations (such as deploying to Rails applications to the free hosting service [Heroku][]).
+[Postico](https://eggerapps.at/postico/) is a user friendly interface for looking at PostgreSQL databases created locally.

-To install Postgres, run the following three commands:
+If you haven't installed PostgreSQL, run the following three commands before downloading Postico:

 ```bash
 brew install postgres
 brew services start postgresql
 gem install pg
 ```

-Once everything is installed, you may also want to install [Postico](https://eggerapps.at/postico/), which will provide a more user friendly interface for looking at PostgreSQL databases created locally.

 ### Protecting Your Eyes